 You can fill you water bottle at fountains in all the car parks inside the canyon, but there are no sources of drinking water along the walking trails.
 At the bottom end of the canyon there is a bar, and another in the adjacent campsite.
 You may find restaurants or bars in the nearby villages of Ucero, Casarejos, San Leonardo, Hontoria del Pinar and Santa María de las Hoyas but shops and bakeries only in the larger villages or nearby towns such as San Leonardo and El Burgo de Osma.

-As of 15 October 2018 the chapel of St Bartholomew is closed while undergoing refurbishment.
-The work is scheduled to last for two months and a half months, but...
-Opening times are set by the Diocese of Osma, and in 2019 the chapel is likely to be open at similar times to previous years, something like the following:
+Opening times of the chapel of St Bartholomew are set by the Diocese of Osma, and in 2021 the chapel is likely to be open at similar times to previous years, something like the following:

 An admission fee of 1€/person is charged.